Replacing Vinyl Siding? Here’s What You Need to Know

 Replacing Vinyl Siding

 Next, the first piece of siding will be locked into place, starting at the bottom of the wall.
-The bottom of the siding piece locks into the starting piece and the top of the siding has holes through which it will be nailed into the wall.
+The bottom of the siding piece locks into the starting piece, and the top of the siding has holes through which it will be nailed into the wall.
 Then the next piece will be locked on and nailed right above.
-This will continue until the project is finished.
+This process will continue until the project is finished.